bschm0622/becky-schmidt-website/src/content/blog/product-management-principles-ai.md

 ## Conclusion

-Building my website with AI wasn’t just about coding, it was an exercise in product management.
-Working with AI on projects like [bibleplan.app](https://bibleplan.app?ref=becky-personal-website) and [wellspringarchive.com](https://wellspringarchive.com?ref=becky-personal-website) has helped me sharpen my skills and speed up workflows.
+Building my website with AI started from a desire to try out the latest technology, but it also turned into an exercise in product management.
+Beyond this website, I've also worked with Cursor on two other projects, [bibleplan.app](https://bibleplan.app?ref=becky-personal-website) and [wellspringarchive.com](https://wellspringarchive.com?ref=becky-personal-website), and all of these epxeriences combined have helped me sharpen my skills and speed up workflows.
 I’m convinced product managers make the best AI prompters because we’re already experts at translating ideas into tasks and building products users will love.
 AI just helps us do it faster.
 Now, every time I use AI, I’m flexing my PM muscles.